awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/writing-with-agents.md

 ```

 **Example : Convert Apache Common Log Entry**  <a name="example-apache-common-log-entry"></a>
-The following flow configuration converts an Apache Common Log entry to a single line record in JSON format:
+The following flow configuration converts an Apache Common Log entry to a single\-line record in JSON format:

 ```
 {